swissi2000/Centroid-ProbeApp/docs/FixHeight.md

 ![](/images/pa118.png)

 Read this information carefully as the instructions are dynamically created based on the configuration settings.
-Pressing the **OK** button willl close the Instructions page but the page can be re-openen anytime again with the **Instructions** button on the Tool Offset Manager main screen.
+Pressing the **OK** button will close the Instructions page but the page can be re-opened anytime again with the **Instructions** button on the Tool Offset Manager main screen.

 ## Tool Offset Library Manager